Harriet2004/Operating-Systems2/README.md

 Free List:
 Address: 0x4224080, Total Size: 256 bytes

-## Generating Input Files
-To generate test sequences of memory allocation and deallocation commands: chmod +x p2_gen.sh
-./p2_gen.sh 20 > datafile
-where datafile is the name of the file which has the commands required to be carried out.
-[Name of the file can be anything]

-For this example, his will create a file named `datafile` with 20 interleaved `alloc` and `dealloc` commands for testing.

 ## Memory Leak Checking
 We use `valgrind` to check for memory leaks and ensure proper memory deallocation.